ethereum/consensus-specs/fork_choice/confirmation-rule.md

     """
     Case 1: min_ffg_support_slash_th <= total_active_balance * ffg_confirmation_score / 100

+    In this case the problem reduces to returning the max possible ffg_confirmation_score such that:

     2 / 3 * total_active_balance <= \
         ffg_support_for_checkpoint - min_ffg_support_slash_th + (1 - ffg_confirmation_score / 100) *
         remaining_ffg_weight

+    If remaining_ffg_weight > 0, then first we compute ffg_confirmation_score and then check that the condition for this case is satisfied.
+If it is, then we return the calculated ffg_confirmation_score.
+If not, we proceed to the next case.

+    If remaining_ffg_weight == 0, then the problem further reduces to whether the following condition, which is independent of ffg_confirmation_score, is satisfied:

+    2 / 3 * total_active_balance <= ffg_support_for_checkpoint - min_ffg_support_slash_th

+    If it is satisfied, then it means that ffg_support_for_checkpoint can be as high as the maximum fraction of adversarial stake that the consensus protocol can deal with, i.e., < 1/3.
+    If it not satisfied, then we proceed to the next case.
     """
     if remaining_ffg_weight > 0:
         ffg_confirmation_score = (